Strategic Command: American Civil War

 - 100 % negative mentions

-Reviews indicate that grinding engagements favor infantry as the dominant force in battles, while cavalry is primarily limited to scouting roles, diminishing its impact in combat scenarios.
+Reviews indicate that grinding engagements heavily favor infantry, which are seen as the primary force in battles, while cavalry is largely limited to scouting roles and lacks significant impact in these prolonged confrontations.

 - 0 % positive mentions